Bulletin of the American Meteorological Society

-The Bulletin of the American Meteorological Society is a scientific journal published by the American Meteorological Society.
+The Bulletin of the American Meteorological Society (BAMS) is a scientific journal published by the American Meteorological Society.
 BAMS is the flagship magazine of AMS and publishes peer reviewed articles of interest and significance for the weather, water, and climate community as well as news, editorials, and reviews for AMS members.
 BAMS articles are fully open access; AMS members can also access the digital version which replicates the print issue cover-to-cover and often includes enhanced articles with audio and video.